Chippewa / Ojibwe History

 • USS Wabanquot was commissioned 1945 (YTB-525) Hisada class tug.

-• 1943 King George VI awarded the Chief of the Red-Gut band (Nicikousemenecaning band) the British Empire Medal along with the Chiefs of three other tribes.
+• 1943 King George VI awarded the Chief of the Red-Gut band (Nicikousemenecaning First Nation) the British Empire Medal along with the Chiefs of three other tribes.

 • The United States would not allow William Hole-in-the-Day to enlist due to age so he went north to Canada and was accepted.